 Bed bugs are essentially parasites and as such, they get around by looking for an opportunity to hop on and ride along with an unsuspecting host.
 They are small, oval, brown-colored insects that live on the blood of animals or humans.
-Adult bed bugs are about the side of an apple seed and have characteristically flat bodies.
+Adult bed bugs are about the size of an apple seed and have characteristically flat bodies.
 After a good meal, their bodies puff up and are reddish in color.
 For Omaha bed bug extermination, call Genie Pest Control at (402) 346-7810.

 It is true they are called bed bugs, but beds aren’t their only hiding place.

-They can be found in the fabric of couches or chairs, between the cushions of upholstered furniture, inside of drawers or cabinets and even behind the plates covering your electrical outlets.
+They can be found in the fabric of couches or chairs, between the cushions of upholstered furniture, inside of drawers or cabinets, and even behind the plates covering your electrical outlets.

-Bed bugs can also be carried along inside of luggage, furniture, pillows, jackets and really any other object that comes near or in contact with them.
+Bed bugs can also be carried along inside of luggage, furniture, pillows, jackets, and really any other object that comes near or in contact with them.
 Once they are in, bed bugs can reproduce and spread very rapidly; they don’t care if your home is pristinely clean and it won’t prevent them from spreading from room to room.

-Bed bugs do not fly, but that doesn’t keep them from moving along floors, ceilings and walls.
+Bed bugs do not fly, but that doesn’t keep them from moving along floors, ceilings, and walls.
 With the ability to lay hundreds of eggs up to three times per year, it doesn’t take long for a full-blown infestation to happen.
-Bed bug removal efforts must happen quickly before the problem goes from bad to a very itchy worse.
+Bed bug removal efforts must happen quickly before the problem goes from bad to a very itchy and worse.

 So how do you know if you have bed bugs in your Omaha home?